The Construction Vibration Damage Guide (CVDG)

 Questionable claims can be fought by construction companies by use of "pre-construction

 surveys".
-Such surveys are often required by contract.
-They can involve something
+Such surveys are often required by the construction contract, even if not always performed.
+If they are done per contract terms, they can involve something

 as simple as a construction company employee driving or walking by recording video

 of the outside of the house prior to construction start.
-Typically, drive-by or walk-by video surveys are of limited value, in that they don't show detail more than about ten feet away from the camera.
+Typically, drive-by or walk-by video surveys are of very limited value, in that they don't show detail more than about ten feet away from the camera.
+Since most homes are

 What If I Have Damage?

 You may believe that your home insurance will cover such damage automatically.
-There is a very good chance that you will be mistaken in that belief.
+There is a very high likelihood that you will be mistaken in such a belief.
 Most home insurance policies carry exclusions for "earth movement".
-These can be invoked by the insurer, legitimately or not, for vibration damage cases, even though, in construction damage situations, there is rarely any cracking of the soil that would provide scientific evidence for earth movement.
+These can be invoked by the insurer, legitimately or not, for vibration damage cases, even though, in construction damage situations, there is rarely any evidence (e.g. cracking of the soil) for actual earth movement.
 The majority, though not universal, opinion in the courts seems to be that such general ground movement exclusions only cover "natural", not man-made, earth movement sources.
 For more on this topic and related ones, see the Pursuing A Claim section of the CVDG.

 Vibration Damage Claims and You